top of page

 • Treatment decisions are made entirely by myself and my patient, not by insurance companies or managed care organizations.

-Many insurance policies provide ‘out of network benefits’ that reimburse our services to varying degrees.
+Many insurance policies provide ‘out of network benefits’ that reimburse a portion of the treatment cost.
 I can help facilitate your efforts to claim traditional insurance benefits by providing you a receipt that you can then submit to your insurance company.

 What should I ask my insurance company to determine out-of-network reimbursement?